VariantSync/VEVOS_Simulation/README.md

 /// for Busybox:
 final SPLRepository splRepository = new BusyboxRepository(splRepositoryPath.path());
 ```
-Note that Busybox has a special subclass called `BusyboxRepository` that performs some necessary pre- and postprocessing on the product lines source code.
+Note that Busybox has a special subclass called `BusyboxRepository` that performs some necessary pre- and postprocessing on the product line's source code.

 We are now ready to traverse the evolution history to generate variants:
 ```java